socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

 [SC]
 show app component in file browser
 [VO]
 To see JSX in action, let's go to the App component, which is in the App.js file.
 Open it up in vs code now.
-You'll find it just above the index.js file that we've been looking at, in the file browser.
+You'll find it in the src folder of our app, the same folder that holds the index.js file that we've been looking at.

 [SC]